 - Ricotta involves curdling milk with citric acid.

-- Kefir cheese is make from curdled milk kefir.
+- Kefir cheese is made from curdled milk kefir.

 - Chevre is made from goat milk.

 Brined cheeses are pressed, then aged for a few weeks in a salty brine.
-They are generally cheeses that come from warmer climates, so the aging can occur at room temperature.
-Here are a few brined cheeses:
+They are generally cheeses that come from warmer climates, so the ageing can occur at room temperature.
+Here are a few types of brined cheese:

-- Feta is a gently cooked cheese, that is generally made from goat’s milk, but can be made from cow dairy.
+- Feta is a gently cooked cheese that is generally made from goat’s milk but can also be made from cow dairy.

-- Halloumi is poached in whey after pressing.
+- Halloumi is poached in its own whey after pressing.
 It is a low-acid cheese, so it won’t melt, which makes it perfect for grilling or frying.

 - Mozzarella is a high acid cheese that is stretched before brining.